REGISTRATION

 Generally, teams will play in two club hosted tournaments a season.

 The managers do not schedule those games.
 The Directors of Coaching (DOCs) of the clubs schedule the games with each other.
-All the age groups with ECNL/DPL teams play on that day at a given location.
+All the age groups with ECNL/ECNL RL teams play on that day at a given location.
 The dates of those events are set well in advance, even for the entire year (both seasons), but the times of those games (which team plays during which time slot) can move around, even up until the last few days before the play day.

 Cal North (also called Cal North – Cal Soccer League or CCSL) and NorCal are separate organizations with different registration requirements and procedures.
 Valley Surf participates in both Cal North and NorCal.
 Both leagues offer several competitive levels of play (premier, gold, silver, bronze, copper).
 The coaches along with the Directors of Coaching decide which league and level each team should participate in to best support the development of the team.